pdaderko/midway_pic_tool/README.md

 **NOTES:**
 * Entering new values modifies original file
 * KLOV user neSneSgB successfully tested this tool, though noted that SF Rush 2049 SE errored on boot with "IOASIC PROBLEM" if the first 3 digits of the S/N were changed.
+* neSneSgB also confirmed the day field displays as 0-30 instead of 1-31 (for the Rush games at least).

 The license for this code is BSD 3-Clause as it uses BSD 3-Clause licensed code from MAME midwayic.cpp by Aaron Giles.